blackskunk/Data_Analyst_Training/Course "Data Management and Visualization"/week1/Excersice.md

 ## Code Book

+Based on the original Mars Crater codebook [x] I wrote the following codebook:

 1. CRATER_ID: Crater ID for internal use, based upon the region of the planet (1/16ths), the “pass” under which the crater was identified, and the order in which it was identified.
 2. LATITUDE_CIRCLE_IMAGE: Latitude from the derived center of a non-linear least-squares circle fit to the vertices selected to manually identify the crater rim (units are decimal degrees North).
 3. LONGITUDE_CIRCLE_IMAGE: Longitude from the derived center of a non-linear least-squares circle fit to the vertices selected to manually identify the crater rim (units are decimal degrees East).
 4. DIAM_CIRCLE_IMAGE: Diameter from a non-linear least-squares circle fit to the vertices selected to manually identify the crater rim (units are km).
+#
 5. Q1_NE: Quadrant 1 is North-East: Value of LONGITUDE_CIRCLE_IMAGE > 0 and value of LATITUDE_CIRCLE_IMAGE > 0
 6. Q2_SE: Quadrant 2 is South-East: Value of LONGITUDE_CIRCLE_IMAGE > 0 and value of LATITUDE_CIRCLE_IMAGE < 0
 7. Q3_SW: Quadrant 3 is South-West: Value of LONGITUDE_CIRCLE_IMAGE < 0 and value of LATITUDE_CIRCLE_IMAGE < 0
 8. Q4_NW: Quadrant 4 is North-West: Value of LONGITUDE_CIRCLE_IMAGE < 0 and value of LATITUDE_CIRCLE_IMAGE > 0
+#

 ## References